stephan-klein/supersonic/docs/supersonic/api-reference/cordova/index.md

 We're working on bringing more Cordova APIs properly under Supersonic.
 What's more, we're not going to be satisfied with just wrapping the old Cordova APIs – the plan is to gradually replace even the native code plugins with our own Supersonic versions.
 Let us know what improvements you'd like to see at [contact@appgyver.com](mailto:contact@appgyver.com)!

-To see the unmigrated documentation, follow the links to the official Cordova documentation below:
+To see the unmigrated documentation, follow the links to the official Cordova documentation below.
+Keep in mind, the Cordova documentation assumes you are using PhoneGap, so the installation instructions are incorrect.
+For plugin installation instructions, see [the guide](/tooling/build-service/plugins/configuring-custom-plugins/).

 - [Battery status](https://github.com/apache/cordova-plugin-battery-status/blob/master/doc/index.md)
 - [Console](https://github.com/AppGyver/cordova-plugin-camera/blob/master/doc/index.md)